Melanoma Pathology — Understanding Your Report

 - >4mm: 5-year survival is 37-50%

 Although you may still see the Clark's level on your pathology report, it is no longer used to dermine staging and is not a good predictor of prognosis.
-It is also commonly misunderstood as the melanoma stage of diagnosis.
+Do NOT confuse the Clark's level with the melanoma stage of diagnosis - they are not the same.
 The Clark’s level only refers to how deep the tumor has penetrated into the skin.

 - Clark's Level I - Confined to epidermis – also called “in situ” melanoma